-It’s true that investing in fine art by the likes of Banksy and Andy Warhol used to be an option only for the ultra-rich.
+You might think that investing in fine art by the likes of Banksy and Andy Warhol is only an option for the ultra-rich.

-But with a new investing platform called Masterworks, you can invest in iconic artworks too, just like Jeff Bezos and Peggy Guggenheim do.
+But with an investing platform called Masterworks, you can invest in iconic artworks too, just like Jeff Bezos and Peggy Guggenheim.

 Real estate is a well-known hedge against inflation.
 As the price of raw materials and labor goes up, new properties are more expensive to build.
 And that drives up the price of existing real estate.